 In Northern Ireland, there has been a substantial redrawing of boundaries.
 There are now 11 district councils, with 462 wards which are grouped into 80 District Electoral Areas (DEAs).
 The NI local elections were conducted in 2014 using the DEAs, so Northern Ireland mapping and analysis is based on the DEAs rather than the actual wards.
 Please note that NI mapping data is difficult to obtain freely, so some boundaries may be slightly approximate.

 It is expected that the Boundary Commissions will redraw parliamentary constituencies starting from Spring 2016 and using these 2015 local ward boundaries as their basic building blocks.

 Many thanks to everyone who took the time to say how much they liked the voter migration flow graphic.
 Several people also suggested it would be even better with the real support figures, rather than the incorrect picture given by the pre-election polling.

 Here is the revised graphic.
 Compared with the previous version, it has the correct support figures, which means that both the Conservatives and Labour are each one voter better off than in 2010.
 The Liberal Democrats are reduced to eight voters.
-There is a new flow of one voter from Labour to Conservative, and two fewer voters leaving the Conservatives for UKIP.
+There is a new flow of two voters from Labour to Conservative, and one fewer voter leaving each of the Conservatives and the Lib Dems for UKIP.

 The UKIP group of 13 voters includes three voters who previously voted for other minor parties such as the BNP in 2010, but these voters are not shown on the diagram.